Mattie/chatsnack/README.md

 ##### Binge-chaining

 If you're feeling wild, you can actually call any chat (like a function) and it'll submit the chat and continue, just like `.chat()`.
 This allows even more terse chaining.
-This can come in handy when you're looking for
+This can come in handy when you're looking for chain-of-thought prompting or prewriting priming.

 ```python
 popcorn = (